bingx1/digital-phenotyping/backend/README.md

 This directory contains all the backend related source files for the project.

 ## Folder Description
+### DataBase folder
-1. The 'DataBase' folder contains all the necessary SQL dump file of the project, please follow the readme file within the folder to setup database.
+This folder contains all the necessary SQL dump file of the project, please follow the readme file within the folder to setup database.
+### django_site folder
-2. The 'django_site' folder contains backend source code.
+This folder contains all the backend source code.
 To extend the system, please follow the readme file within the folder.

 ## Frameworks
 - [Django](https://docs.djangoproject.com/en/4.0/)